eochuku/air_exposure/README.md

-# Extrapolating air exposure time from temperature log data
+# Extrapolating air exposure time from temperature log data (Method)
 This repository contains codes and data for extrapolating air exposure time from temperature log data.

 ## Script